Skip to content

 If you submit a form with an indeterminate checkbox, the same thing happens as if the checkbox were unchecked — no data is submitted to represent the checkbox.

-• Form control: Form control displays a labelled input and, optionally, associated validation text and/or hint text.
+• Form control: Form control displays a labelled input and, optionally, associated validation text, help popover, and/or hint text.

-• Radio group: A form element that allow users to select an single option from a list of at least two options.
+• Radio group: A form element that enables users to select a single value from a list of options.

 • Switch: A control used to switch between two states - often on or off.